KukaXoco Finance: Investment Center

 Flat since 2015, and thus has performed lousy against SPY and GLD

-in the last 10 years.
+during Covid).
 Downtrend since 2021.
 2%+ dividend no relief.

 After 53 years, Nike had the single worst day in stock price history.
 Here is how it happened.,